How to Legally Exit a Timeshare Contract

 - A clear statement you are cancelling the contract

 Make copies of the cancellation letter and all related documents, and make sure the envelope is postmarked before midnight of the final day of the rescission period.
-Proof of mailing date and receipt are important, so send the letter via certified mail.
+Proof of mailing date and receipt are important, so send the letter via certified mail to confirm it was delivered.

 Grounds for Cancellation

-- Using fear or intimidation to close the deal
+- Undue sales pressure.
+The salesperson used fear or intimidation to close the deal.

 What Happens If You Stop Paying on Your Timeshare?